jenye-ai/CogInsight/README.md

 - **Multimodal Data Collection:** Utilizes audio, video, and interactive modalities to capture a comprehensive picture of patients' mental health, enabling a holistic understanding of their mental and emotional well-being.
 - **Visualizations and Reports:** Presents data through clear visual aids and informative reports.

-Therapist Report Dashboard can be found here: [https://public.tableau.com/app/profile/jennifer.ye7509/viz/CogInsight-TherapistReport/Dashboard1]
+Sample Therapist Report Dashboard can be found here: [https://public.tableau.com/app/profile/jennifer.ye7509/viz/CogInsight-TherapistReport/Dashboard1]

 # Setup